sguox002/leetcode/leetcode-all.md

 level: 3
 ->>

+### build from previous solution.
+<<- 1641 Count Sorted Vowel Strings
+given length n.
+- dp[i,j] represents number of sorted vowel string ending with char j. the previous char shall be <=curr char. dp[i,j]+=dp[i-1,k] k<=j.
+- backtracking
+->>

+<<-1639	Number of Ways to Form a Target String Given a Dictionary    		38.9%	Hard
+a list of dictionary words, and a target string.
+You can choose a char from kth column, if you used it, then all left side cannot be used. return number of ways to form the target. for each column, find the hashmap (histogram) then apply dp: dp[i,j] we used length i for target and j columns in dictionary two options: use j column or not use it.
+->>

 ### bitmask dp
 bitmask dp: typical usage the number of elements is very limited and 2^n can fit in a integer.